bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 So that's why we prefer to give the full truth, even though it's hardly readable.
 In the hope that if somebody really translates it from the paper without having too much background in crypto doesn't screw up entirely.
 So I think, I mean, I can, as I said, I can bring slides and try to explain it in the way I would explain, but I think if you, If you understand how a DC-net works, which I think you looked at last week, then I would approach CoinShuffle++ simply as a way to set up a DC-net?
-And then if you look at the steps, As we also seen on your slides here, well, what do we need for...?
+And then if you look at the steps, As we also seen on your slides here, well, what do we need for DC-Net?
 We need shared symmetric keys.
 Okay, so in the beginning we do key exchange.
 Then we need to run the actual DC-net.
-And here it is, this trick with the power sums is actually not too essential for an high level understanding of the protocol.
+And here it is, this trick with the power sums is actually not too essential for a high level understanding of the protocol.
 It's simply a way to encode messages.
 And it's a clever way because it always works independently of collisions.
 But it doesn't give you anonymity or anything like the entire anonymity is provided by the DC-net basically.